MoscaDotTo/Winapp2/winapp2ool/Readme.md

   * Downloads the latest winapp2.ini from GitHub

 * Non-CCleaner
-  * Downloads the latest Non-CCleaner winapp2.ini from GitHub
+  * Downloads the latest non-CCleaner winapp2.ini from GitHub

 * Winapp2ool
   * Downloads winapp2ool.exe from GitHub